arvancloud/vodapisdk/READNE.md

 # VOD SDK is a client package to connect to Arvan VOD API to make your life much easier :)

+### this package has written in pure php which can be implemented in any PHP framework.
+As laravel is more popular among our customers, the below code demonstrates laravel implementation.

 1. The Package has too registered
 ```php
 class AppServiceProvider extends ServiceProvider